Backbase/backbase-openapi-tools/rules.md

 ## B009: Check prefix for paths should contain version

-URL Paths must contain a version number to maintain a consistent method of versioning though the APIs.
+URL Paths must contain a version number.
+This maintains a consistent method of versioning though the APIs.

 ## B010: Pluralize resource names

 Resource names should be pluralized in paths.
 Path components after the prefix and version should be plurals.
 For example, in the path /client-api/v1/bars, the rule ignores the prefix client-api and the version v1, but the resource bars is checked.

 ## B011: Use standard HTTP status codes

 Adapted from Zally rule 150, this adds extra HTTP codes to the list of standard codes.